How to Grow Aloe Vera Indoors

 Aloe Vera Lighting Needs

 Warmth is also important, so make sure that the chosen area stays warm throughout the day.
-This is generally not an issue in the summer, can become problematic in the winter.
-In most cases, we see people moving plants close to drafty windows to maximize sunlight while inadvertently exposing their plant to the cold.
+This is generally not an issue in the summer, but can become problematic in the winter.
+In some cases, we see people moving plants close to drafty windows to maximize sunlight while inadvertently exposing their plant to the cold.
 Be careful not to do this as aloe responds very poorly to even small amounts of cold weather.

 You can also supplement with a grow light as needed.
 This is especially helpful in colder climates during the winter when sunlight is generally less intense.
-In most cases, we recommend a 1:1.5 ration, so for every hour of sunlight your plant needs give it roughly 1.5 hours from a quality grow light.
+In most cases, we recommend a 1:1.5 ratio, so for every hour of sunlight your plant needs give it roughly 1.5 hours from a quality grow light.

 Watering Aloe Vera Plants

 In most cases, you’ll be watering an aloe plant roughly once every 3 weeks.
-During the slower growing periods in the winter you can cut that back and water even less.
+During the slower growing periods in the winter, you can cut that back and water even less.
 Once a month during the winter is usually more than enough to keep the plant happy.
 This may seem like too little, but it’s perfectly fine for aloe.
 If you water it like you do other plants it will quickly die.

 Remember, aloe is a succulent, and it needs to be watered like one.